AUTOMATIC1111/stable-diffusion-webui/README.md

 - sd upscale - Ctrl + Alt + E
 - inpainting - Ctrl + Alt + R

+#### Aspect ratio handling

+To run SD plugin need to resize image to size of (512 + 64*k)x512.
+That can change aspect ratio and lead to suboptimal results.

+For txt2imt, img2img and inpainting if you select some area of the image, plugin can try to slightly increase size of an image patch, which is sent to SD.
+That may improve aspect ratio handling quite a bit.
+Alternatively work with canvas sizes that have right aspect ratio, like 1024x1024, 1280x1024, ... like (512 + 64*k)x512.

 #### Img2img

 You may use feathered selections.
 Selection will be converted to transparency mask afterwards.
 Not sure it is useful, it can be disabled on config tab.